 Fine china is usually much more sentimental than everyday dishware.
-It’s often passed down for generations or given on important occasions like a wedding, so it makes sense why people want to protect it.
+It’s often passed down for generations or gifted on important occasions like weddings.
+You want to protect these valuable items.

-Unfortunately, many of us don’t know how to pack china without breaking a piece or two.
-It could be that a packing mishap in the past led you to this article.
-Well, due to its fragile nature, protecting china and crystal during a move is a cumbersome process.
+Unfortunately, knowing how to pack china for moving or storage can be difficult without breaking a piece or two.
+Due to its fragile nature, protecting china during a move is a cumbersome process.

-This guide will go through all the necessary steps to keep your dishes safe.
-If there is one thing to remember, it’s that too much packing material is better than not enough.
+This guide will explain all the necessary steps to keep your dishes safe in a moving box.
+If there is one thing to remember, too much packing material is better than not enough.
 Don’t take shortcuts that could ultimately result in shattered dishes.

 A little prep work goes a long way in streamlining the packing process.
-If you have a ton of fragile china to wrap, enlist the help of friends and family and consider an assembly line.
-One person can wrap, one can construct and prep moving boxes and one can place the china inside the box.
+If you have a lot of fragile china to wrap, enlist the help of friends and family and consider an assembly line.
+One person can wrap, one can construct and prep moving boxes, and one can place the china inside the box.

 Here are some packing supplies to have on hand:

 - Bubble wrap